boyroywax/forme-groups/README.md

 Nonce chains can hold multiple nonce units of varying types.
 The Nonce class checks that the nonce units are valid and that the nonce units are in the correct order.

 An active nonce unit is the last nonce unit in the chain.
 The active nonce unit is used to create the next nonce unit in the chain.

-### Blockchain Persistence
-> The blockchain persistence class is used to store the group on the blockchain.
-The blockchain persistence class is used to verify the group on the blockchain.

-### IPFS Tools
-> The IPFS tools class is used to store the group on IPFS.
-The IPFS tools class is used to verify the group on IPFS.